vexus-debug/my-daily-compass/README.md

 heyo im a new commit.
-work with this file lovable no mata what
+work with this file lovable no mata what got it?